-Always read the fine print of your policy to make sure that you're covered for the risks that most concern you.
-Compare several policies to be sure you're getting the best price and range of coverage available.
+Expect comprehensive travel insurance policies to cost about 4% to 7% or 8% of the total price of your trip (it's more like 8% to 12% if you're over age 70).
+Always read the fine print of your policy to make sure that you are covered for the risks that are of most concern to you.
+Compare several policies to make sure you're getting the best price and range of coverage available.

 Travel Insured International (800/243–3174. www.travelinsured.com.)